-A large portion of the Site is included within the East Midlands Freeport,6 which was announced as a successful Freeport bid by the UK Government in March 2021 and gained formal Freeport tax site designation on 22 March 2022.
+A large portion of the Site is included within the East Midlands Freeport,7 which was announced as a successful Freeport bid by the UK Government in March 2021 and gained formal Freeport tax site designation on 22 March 2022.
+Finally, it was given formal Government approval to become operational on 30 March 2023.
 The Government has set out an ambitious programme for Freeports and expects significant development to have been delivered by the end of September 2026.
-The Freeport boundary is shown in Figure 3 within Section 7.3 of this document.
+The Freeport boundary is shown in Figure 4 within Section 7.3 of this document.

-The Site is also included within the East Midlands Development Company, which is described within Section 7.3.
+The Site is also included within the East Midlands Development Company,8 which is described within Section 7.3.